 Birth of bebop

 Pioneering pianist Mary Lou Williams is pictured at CBS Radio studio in New York City, circa April 1947.
 Williams, 37 here, hosted a weekly radio show called “Mary Lou Williams’ Piano Workshop.”
-She headlined at Cafe Society in Manhattan during this period, and mentored the likes of Thelonious Monk and Dizzy Gillespie in the nuances of early bebop.
+She headlined at Café Society in Manhattan, New York, during this period, and mentored the likes of Thelonious Monk and Dizzy Gillespie in the nuances of early bebop.